Stop the itching: What you need to know about allergies in dogs

 What are the symptoms?

 You will observe redness in the affected areas, and the dog’s continual licking and scratching at the site only makes it further inflamed.
-This can lead to bacterial infections on the skin and the ears.
+This can lead to secondary fungal or bacterial infections on the skin and the ears.
 Check your dog’s ears by pulling back the ear flap and looking for redness and discharge.

 Typically these symptoms start between 1 and 3 years of age, however onset can occur from as early as 4 months to as late as 7 years of age.

 Some of the common allergenic plants are Wandering Jew, Ragweed, Sorrel, Dock, Clover, Kikuyu, Papsalum, Fescue, Privet, Pine Oak, Birch and Couch grass.
+The only way to tell which of these your dog is allergic to is to perform allergy testing at the vet.

-How can Atopic Dermatits be treated?
+How can atopic dermatitis be treated?

 Like many allergies, Atopic Dermatitis is a life-long condition that can’t be cured, however it can be managed in a few different ways:

 • While this isn’t often possible when it comes to environmental allergens, try to remove the source of the allergy as much as you can.
 Unfortunately, pollens can be carried up to 80km in the air, and dust mites are everywhere.
-If you can’t avoid the allergen, wipe or wash your dog’s paws to manually to remove allergens after walks and hikes.
-In addition to this, you can remove the allergenic weeds from your backyard.

-• Hyposensitation therapy (allergy “vaccine” shots) is the administration of a series of injections by which your dog will gradually become desensitised to the targeted allergens.
+• Hyposensitisation therapy (allergy “vaccine” shots) is the administration of a series of injections by which your dog will gradually become desensitised to the targeted allergens.
 The effectiveness of this treatment can vary; however, in 75% of pets some relief has been recognised.

 In rare cases, dogs have been found to be allergic to other insects such as mosquitos and midges.